vivek-vilvaraj/libcxlmi_old/README.md

    ```

 The exception to this is when a background operation has been started,
-which is considered a succesful return value.
+which is considered a successful return value.
 The user must ensure to
 verify, when appropriate, against the `CXLMI_RET_BACKGROUND` value.

    ```